 Check out these poetry competitions, contributed by our partners to inspire your creative writing, and help you get into the National Poetry Day mood.
-Great prizes too: win a visit from a poet, a medal, or even a cheque for £500.
+Great prizes too – you could win a visit from a poet.

 In association with Frances Lincoln and Amnesty International, we are asking children to write a poem inspired by the topic of Freedom, the theme of this year’s National Poetry Day and a theme of John Lennon’s immortal song Imagine, which is being released as a beautiful picture book, illustrated by Jean Jullien.